cuthbertLab/music21/CONTRIBUTING.md

 ## Submitting Pull Requests ##

 Open an issue to propose a feature or report a bug before raising a pull request.
-You can include a diff or link to a gist if you've already started some of the work.
+You can include a diff or link to your own repo if you've already started some of the work.
 (Changes where the motivation is self-evident, like handling exceptions or increasing test coverage, don't need issue tickets.)
 A draft pull request can also sometimes help resolve design questions faster.